aave/aave-v3-deploy/README.md

 npm i --save-dev @aave/deploy-v3 @aave/core-v3 @aave/periphery-v3
 ```

-Them, proceed to load the deploy scripts adding the `externals` field in your Hardhat config file at `hardhat.config.js|ts`.
+Then, proceed to load the deploy scripts adding the `externals` field in your Hardhat config file at `hardhat.config.js|ts`.

 ```
 # Content of hardhat.config.ts file